 So, in this context, being able to act out one’s inner creature is for many a vastly spiritual experience, similar to the dream journeys of shamanistic societies.

-Finally, there is the other, slightly taboo subject that most furries cringe at whenever it is uttered in the media.
+Finally, there is the other, slightly taboo subject that many furries cringe at whenever it is uttered in the media.
 I speak, of course, of yiff.

 Yiff refers to furry erotic material.
 It’s supposedly the sound a fox makes during mating.
 So there you go.
 You learn something new every day.

 Many furries have been accused of being overly obsessed with sex.
 But a quick look at most of the major furry websites reveals that this amounts to a little over 35% of all the artwork out there.
 And it’s kinder not to condemn the creators of that 35% for being in any way ‘unusual’.
 Most other fandoms have hot stuff hidden in a dark cupboard somewhere.
-Take, for instance, all the ‘huntai’ out there, or the erotic stories about vampires (and let’s not forget that most slash fiction – think Sherlock Holmes and Doctor Watson – is, in fact, written by women as a fun bit of catharsis).
+Take, for instance, all the ‘hentai’ out there, or the erotic stories about vampires (and let’s not forget that much of slash fiction – think Sherlock Holmes and Doctor Watson – is written by women as a fun bit of catharsis).
 It’s rule 34.